Jonty16117/Jonty16117/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science at the Malout Institute of Management and Information Technology, Malout, Punjab, India.\
+🎓 &nbsp;I'm currently studying Masters in Computer Science.\
-💪 &nbsp;I create android apps and web apps.\
+💪 &nbsp;I am a fullstack web developer.\
 🌱 &nbsp;I'm on track for creating web a better place, develop better and efficient systems.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and watch informative youtube videos, play football.\
+✍️ &nbsp;In my free time, I watch informative youtube videos, play football.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at jontykantiwal@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1yS-yFJzHqniAC-I24q3NaE17mDBSDzLu/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!